shurinov/undexer/README.md

 git submodule update --init --recursive
 ```

-### Troubleshooting
+### Others

-If you catch anything breaking, debug accordingly
-and/or file an issue/PR in this repository.
+If you catch anything breaking, get in touch by filing an issue or PR in this repository.

-### Production deployment

-Undexer does not manage TLS certificates or terminate HTTPS.
-In production, it's recommended to run behind NGINX with ACME/LetsEncrypt
-or your own certificates.